Belinda Dillon enjoys a taste of local excellence in Exeter's West Quarter

 When we lost Abode, I thought fine-dining opportunities in Exeter were kaput.
 Not so! @Angela’s, run by Richard and Angela Valder, and located in the staunchly independent West Quarter, continues to serve up the most exquisite food, and in a satisfyingly unshowy way.

 With Richard in the kitchen and Angela running the front of house, this little gem epitomises ‘local’ – from the sourcing of high-quality produce to the welcoming atmosphere.
-With just nine tables, and open evenings only from Wednesday to Saturday, it feels like a well-kept secret, but with a stand-out reputation.
+With just nine tables, and open evenings only from Wednesday to Saturday, it feels like a well-kept secret in Exeter, but with a stand-out reputation.

 And it’s well deserved.
 My starter of sautéed baby squid was deliciously delicate, the light breadcrumb coating containing a little nudge of chilli.
 Stuart’s duck liver parfait wafted across the tongue like silk, while the accompanying pickled pear had me ricocheting between the dishes like a game of Pong on ProPlus.